timothymin/timothymin.github.io/_posts/2025-04-15-policy-gradient.md

 \end{align}
 $$

-Doing gradient ascent intuitively updates the parameter to the direction of pushing up the likelihood of high rewards more.
+Doing gradient ascent intuitively updates the parameter to the direction of pushing up the likelihood proportional to the rewards.

-The gradient of likelihood actually becomes gradient of the policy because
+The gradient of likelihood can be computed via gradient of the policy because

 $$
 \begin{align}